 I looked at her face, which was morphing into the wind tunnel look with trout pout lips that could have, like the Titanic, supported both Kate and Leo leaning out to sea, and had my doubts.
 And like most of Hobart, I had my doubts about trying this third or thirty-third iteration in a spot in Battery Point.
 Just like a face-lift.
 Same location, different frontage!

 My original question comes to mind, ‘What makes some places take off and prosper, while others blow away in the wind like feathers from a duck’s backside?’
-This little spot in Hampden Road, on the corner of South Street and opposite Francis Street, had seen more than its fair share of, well, difficulties.
+This little spot in Hampden Road, on the corner of South Street and opposite Francis Street, (hence South on Hampden) had seen more than its fair share of, well, difficulties.
 For a start, it really is down the hill a little past the well established Jackman McRoss, the Prince of Wales Hotel, D’Angelo’s and Magic Curries.
 It’s in good company, but are those extra few steps really so hard?

 Remember Jam Jar?
 Then Chippie’s Right Royal Fish and Chips?
 The latter involved a hugely expensive face lift but, all to no avail.
 The theme just didn’t catch, and I hear there were partnership issues from get go.
 Breaks my heart to see so much effort go to naught.